-The MXB7843 is an industry-standard 4-wire touchscreen controller.
+The MXB7846 is an industry-standard 4-wire touchscreen controller.
 It contains a 12-bit sampling analogto-digital converter (ADC) with a synchronous serial interface and low on-resistance switches for driving resistive touch screens.
-The MXB7843 uses an external reference.
-The MXB7843 can make absolute or ratiometric measurements.
-The MXB7843 has two auxiliary ADC inputs.
+The MXB7846 uses an internal +2.5V reference or an external reference.
+The MXB7846 can make absolute or ratiometric measurements.
+In addition, this device has an on-chip temperature sensor, a battery-monitoring channel, and has the ability to perform touch-pressure measurements without external components.
+The MXB7846 has one auxiliary ADC input.
 All analog inputs are fully ESD protected, eliminating the need for external TransZorbTM devices.

-The MXB7843 is guaranteed to operate with a single 2.375V to 5.25V supply voltage.
-In shutdown mode, the typical power consumption is reduced to under 0.5μW. while the typical power consumption at 125ksps throughput and a 2.7V supply is 650μW.
+The MXB7846 is guaranteed to operate with a supply voltage down to +2.375V when used with an external reference or +2.7V with an internal reference.
+In shutdown mode, the typical power consumption is reduced to under 0.5μW, while the typical power consumption at 125ksps throughput and a +2.7V supply is 650μW.

-Low-power operation makes the MXB7843 ideal for battery-operated systems, such as personal digital assistants with resistive touch screens and other portable equipment.
-The MXB7843 is available in 16-pin QSOP and TSSOP packages, and is guaranteed over the -40°C to +85°C temperature range.
+Low-power operation makes the MXB7846 ideal for battery-operated systems, such as personal digital assistants with resistive touch screens and other portable equipment.
+The MXB7846 is available in 16-pin QSOP and TSSOP packages, and is guaranteed over the -40°C to +85°C temperature range.